Our rules at Camping Sass Dlacia

 Before entering the sauna, have a lukewarm shower using soap.
 This will remove any fragrances and odours from your body and, more importantly, will prepare your skin so that your pores are open, in order to receive the heat and allow your body to relax better.

-Leave all clothing (swimming costumes) and footwear outside sauna.
+Leave all clothing, glasses and footwear outside sauna.
 This is necessary for hygiene reasons and also allows you to obtain the greatest possible health benefits, as clothing constitutes a barrier to both heat and perspiration.
 All you need to take into the shower is a towel (preferably made of cotton); you do not need a towel when using the steam room.

 How to use your towel in the sauna: your towel must be wrapped around your waist like a sarong when walking around the spa area; inside the sauna, use your towel to cover the bench, making sure that all parts of your body perspire on to your towel.